rnwtn/harpoon/README.md

 -- Setup keymaps for number row harpoon:extend(extensions.builtins.navigate_with_number());

--- Setup notifications when a file is navigated to (useful if you have a non-blocking notification system in place) local command = ":lua vim.notify('Switched to ' .. vim.fn.expand('%:p'))" harpoon:extend(extensions.builtins.command_on_nav(command));
+-- Setup notifications when a file is navigated to local command = ":lua vim.notify('Switched to ' .. vim.fn.expand('%:p'))"
+harpoon:extend(extensions.builtins.command_on_nav(command));
 ```